jaredpalmer/after.js/examples/with-webpack-bundle-analyzer/README.md

 yarn start
 ```

+BundleAnalyzerPlugin should open two pages
+On port 8888 - web bundle
+On port 8889 - server bundle

 ## Idea behind the example

-This is a basic, bare-bones example of how to use After.js and Razzle.
+This is a basic, bare-bones example of how to use After.js and Razzle extended by adding bundle analyzer to webpack.